joeygordon/hopscotch/README.md

 ### Select a Sequence

-Use encoder 2 to select which sequence you would like to modify.
-Encoder 3 selects the sequence.
+Use encoder 2 to select which voice you would like to modify.
+Encoder 3 chooses the sequence.

 The `!` option assigns a random sequence to that voice whenever a new note is played.